gamzeatik/gamzeatik/README.md

 # <p>

-💻 I graduated from Akdeniz University with Management Information Systems(Bachelor Degree).
-I have been working in the web development field while studying for 4 years.
-Most of my experiences are in C#, SQL, HTML, CSS, JS, ASP.NET CORE, and also ASP.NET MVC.  <br>
+💻 I am Gamze Atik, A Turkish (native language) and English ( upper intermediate) speaking 23-year-old software developer in Turkey who has an educational background in Management Information Systems.
+I have reliable abilities and knowledge in C#, SQL, HTML, CSS, JS, ASP.NET CORE, and also ASP.NET MVC.  <br>
 🏠 I’m currently living at Antalya <br/>
 🔭 I’m currently working on San TSG <br/>
 </p>